-- A car will eventually come to a stop if just allowed to roll as the friction between the road surface and the wheels causes friction that causes the vehicle to stop.
+- A car will eventually stop if just allowed to roll, as the friction between the road surface and the wheels causes the vehicle to stop.

-- Bike wheels that are thicker will lessen the potential speed of the bike because there is a greater wheel surface to create friction against the surface which will slow the bike.
+- Thicker bike wheels will lessen the potential speed of the bike because there is a greater wheel surface to create friction against the road or path, which will slow the bike.

 - A skateboard set on a slight decline will eventually stop itself because of the resistance caused by the friction between the wheels and the surface.